Life Insurance 101

 Married with Children

 It's not only important that your spouse is protected, but it's important that your children will be able to continue living the lifestyle they're used to.
-Consider their financial needs, such as living expenses, college tuition and marriage.
+When buying life insurance, consider their financial needs, such as living expenses, college tuition and marriage.

 Single parents serve as the primary caregiver, breadwinner, cook, chauffer, entertainer and more.
 With so much responsibility and no spouse to share it with, there's no question single parents need life insurance.